xullnn/ls_pull_over_push/120/answers.md

 39. Read this description about public methods

 > A public method is a method that is available to anyone who knows either the class name or the object's name.
-These methods are readily available for the rest of the program to use and comprise the class's interface (that's how other classes and objects will interact with this class and its objects).
+These methods are readily available for the rest of the program to use and comprise the class' interface (that's how other classes and objects will interact with this class and its objects).

 Write a code example to illustrate the things that are discribed by this paragraph